rdbinas/GTAV-RESOURCES/Resources/RageCoop/RageCoop.Resources.Management/README.md

 If set to 0, user won't be able to execute commands not defined in WhiteListedCommands.
 If set to 1, user will able to execute all non-managerial command not defined in BlackListedCommands.
 ## Permissions
-All possible values listed below, you can define multiple permissions by seperating them with comma
+All possible values listed below, you can set multiple permissions by seperating them with comma
 ```
 None,
 Mute,